roryp/sora2/README.md

 **How it works:**
 1. First segment: generates from your text prompt (12 seconds)
 2. Extracts the last frame from that segment
-3. Second segment: generates from that frame + your prompt (12 seconds)
+3. Second segment: uses image-to-video with that frame + your prompt (12 seconds)
 4. Repeats for as many segments as needed
 5. Concatenates all segments into one video using ffmpeg

+This creates much smoother transitions compared to generating independent segments!

 **Usage:**
 ```bash